-- If you buy ready-to-eat tempeh from the grocery, steaming or simmering a bit is highly recommended to reduce its bitterness, make it softer and soak up seasonings and flavorings better
+- If you buy ready-to-eat tempeh from the grocery, steaming or simmering it for a few minutes is highly recommended to help reduce its bitterness, make it softer, and soak up seasonings and flavorings better

-- Probiotics play a vital role in the development and operation of the mucosal immune system in your digestive tract, and aid in the production of antibodies to pathogens
+- Probiotics play a vital role in the development and operation of the mucosal immune system in your digestive tract, and aid in the production of antibodies against pathogens

-- Coconut oil is ideal for all sorts of cooking and baking, as it can withstand higher temperatures without being damaged like many other oils
+- Coconut oil is ideal for all sorts of cooking and baking as, unlike many other oils, it can withstand higher temperatures without being damaged

 - 2 packages tempeh, crumbled

 - 3 tablespoons tamari soy sauce

 - 3 tablespoons Dijon mustard

 - 1 tablespoon Dr. Mercola’s coconut oil

 - Sea salt, to taste

 - Crumble the tempeh and place in a steamer basket.
 Steam for 20 minutes.
 Remove and place in a medium bowl.